-deceptively similar to that of any domestic or foreign filing entity authorized to transact business in Texas.620 Prior to accepting a certificate of formation for filing, the Secretary of State reviews its LLC, limited partnership and corporation records to determine whether the LLC's proposed name is impermissibly close to that of an existing filing entity.621
+The name of an LLC must contain words or an abbreviation to designate the nature of the entity.
+The designation may be any of the following: the words "limited liability company," "limited company," or an abbreviation of either phrase.625 The name must not be the same as or deceptively similar to that of any domestic or foreign filing entity authorized to transact business in Texas.626 Prior to accepting a certificate of formation for filing, the Secretary of State reviews its LLC, limited partnership and corporation records to determine whether the LLC's proposed name is impermissibly close to that of an existing filing entity.627

 The Tex.
-LLC Stats. provide that, except as otherwise provided in an LLC's certificate of formation or Company Agreement, the affirmative vote, approval, or consent of all Members is required to amend its certificate of formation.622 Any such amendment must include a statement that it was approved in accordance with the proper provisions of governing laws,623 or for entities governed by the LLC Act, alternately as provided in the articles of organization or Regulations, along with the date of approval.624
+LLC Stats. provide that, except as otherwise provided in an LLC's certificate of formation or Company Agreement, the affirmative vote, approval, or consent of all Members is required to amend its certificate of formation.628 Any such amendment must include a statement that it was approved in accordance with the proper provisions of governing laws,629 or for entities governed by the LLC Act, alternately as provided in the articles of organization or Regulations, along with the date of approval.630

-LLC Act section 2.23G provides that if the LLC has not received any capital and has not otherwise commenced business, the articles of organization may be amended by and the LLC may be dissolved by (a) a majority of the Managers, if there are no Members, or (b) a majority of the Members, if there are no Managers.
-The TBOC does not contain such an express provision, but simply grants broad leeway for an LLC's Company Agreement (equivalent to the "Regulations" under the LLC Act) to govern such matters.625
+LLC Act section 2.23G provided that if the LLC has not received any capital and has not otherwise commenced business, the articles of organization may be amended by and the LLC may be dissolved by (a) a majority of the Managers, if there are no Members, or (b) a majority of the Members, if there are no Managers.
+The TBOC does not contain such an express provision, but simply grants broad leeway for an LLC's Company Agreement (equivalent to the "Regulations" under the LLC Act) to govern such matters.631

 F. Company Agreement.
-Most of the provisions relating to the organization and management of an LLC and the terms governing its securities are to be contained in the LLC's company agreement ("Company Agreement"), which will typically contain provisions similar to those in limited partnership agreements and corporate bylaws.626 A Company Agreement is the same as the document referred to as the "Regulations" for LLCs governed by the LLC Act.
-A Company Agreement may be oral or in writing,627 but an oral Company Agreement is subject to the statute of frauds.628 The complexity of the matters typically addressed in a Company Agreement make it rare and inadvisable to have an oral Company Agreement.
+Most of the provisions relating to the organization and management of an LLC and the terms governing its securities are to be contained in the LLC's company agreement ("Company Agreement"), which will typically contain provisions similar to

-623 LLC Act § 3.06(3); TBOC § 3.053(4).
+629 LLC Act § 3.06(3); TBOC § 3.053(4).